72h in Cordoba

 An open air market in the Juderia which is open from 10am to 8pm.
 Find charming artisan stalls selling handmade goods such as leather and silverware.
 A charming patio with an old well is at the entrance and the courtyard is lined with plantpots too.

 The Royal Stables have shows on three times a week.
 15 euros per person.
-The stables are free to go into although there isn´t much to see as the horses are now on public view.
-Head over to the Caballerizas to buy tickets here ahead of the show.
+The stables are free to go into although there isn´t much to see as the horses are not on public view.

 Flamenco in Cordoba